Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-deploy-config

-Then you can start building.
-The process is similar to GitHub Actions, but with an additional step of deploying to the Cloudflare CDN.
+Then you can start the build, the process is similar to GitHub Actions, with the addition of deploying to Cloudflare CDN.

 cloudflare-pages-deploy-doing